College rowing in the United States: Fall

 In the fall, most schools focus on building technical proficiency and improving physical strength and endurance.
 This is typically accomplished through long steady practice pieces, with occasional shorter interval pieces.
 In the United States fall is also the season of head races which are typically between three and six kilometers.
 These longer races are part of the foundation for the spring season, building the rower's endurance and mental toughness.
 The largest fall race is the Head of the Charles Regatta held in Boston each October.
 This race includes rowers of all ages, abilities, and affiliations and features the best college crews in competition with Olympic-level athletes from the United States and other countries.
 The largest collegiate-only regatta in the fall is the Princeton Chase, typically in early November on Lake Carnegie in Princeton, New Jersey, and hosted by Princeton University.
-Also held in late fall, Rutgers hosts the Rutgers Fall Classic for collegiate first-year and novice crews on the Raritan River in New Brunswick, New Jersey.

 Winter

 This is an intense building period for the spring racing season.
 The training regimen consists primarily of long interval training, which gradually becomes shorter and more intense as the race season approaches.
-This is done on the water for schools below the snowline.
-And for some of the northern colleges that practice on lakes and rivers which are frozen during winter, these pieces are done using ergometers and, if the college is lucky enough to have them, rowperfect rowing simulators and indoor rowing tanks.
-Additionally, most schools, regardless of whether they have water to row on, do ergometer testing (all out maximum performance test), weights, stadium stairs and long runs.
+This is done on the water for schools below the snowline, where warmer climates allow for outdoor workouts.
+For some of the northern colleges that practice on lakes and rivers that freeze during winter, these pieces are done indoors using ergometers and, if the college is lucky enough to have them, indoor rowing tanks.
+Additionally, most schools, regardless of whether they have water to row on, do ergometer testing (all out maximum performance tests), weight lifting, and long cardio workouts.
 A few colleges and universities send their fastest rowers to the CRASH-B Sprints in Boston.
 This 2,000 meter race is held on ergometers and features separate events for collegiate athletes.
-Many northeastern colleges have a winter training trip to a warmer state such as Florida, Georgia, North Carolina, Louisiana, South Carolina, Tennessee and Texas during either winter break or spring break to give students extra time on the water while the local rivers and lakes are frozen.
+Many northeastern colleges have a winter training trip to a warmer state such as Florida, Georgia, North Carolina, Louisiana, South Carolina, Tennessee, or Texas during either winter break or spring break to give students extra time on the water while the local rivers and lakes are frozen.